-If there‘s one thing that I love about Capetonians, it‘s that it doesnt take much convincing to enjoy a lekker day out at the beach, writes Cape {town} Etc‘s Lynn Cupido.
+If theres one thing that I love about Capetonians, its that it doesnt take much convincing to enjoy a lekker day out at the beach, writes Cape {town} Etc‘s Lynn Cupido.
 As temperatures continue to soar in the Mother City, locals packed their cooler boxes and umbrellas under the cover of darkness in the hopes of grabbing a top-tier spot at their favourite cooling-off destination.

 If you‘re okay with having beach sand beat against your legs every few minutes, then Blouberg Beach is a great choice for a day spent enjoying incredible views of Table Mountain, watching kite surfers and exfoliating your legs (thanks wind).
 Clifton and Camps Bay – let’s skip this because we all know it’s packed.